 A new report by the Electric Vehicle Council provides data and insights into the nation’s electric vehicle industry.

-Analysis finds that 4 in 5 new houses are being built to the minimum standard and a negligible proportion to an optimal performance standard.
+Analysis finds that 4 out of 5 new houses are being built to the minimum standard and a negligible proportion to an optimal performance standard.

 Monash University has collaborated with industry partners Ausgrid, AusNet Services and Energy Consumers Australia to embark on a 3 year $2.3m research project, to better understand how emerging technologies will impact future energy needs.